ReactionMechanismGenerator/RMG-Py/documentation/source/users/rmg/input.rst

 user would like to conduct sensitivity analysis with respect to the reaction rate coefficients for the list of species given for ``sensitivity``.

-The normalized sensitivities
+Sensitivity analysis is conducted for the list of species given for ``sensitivity`` argument in the input file.
-are saved to a csv file found in the folder ``solver`` with the file name ``sensitivity_1_SPC_1.csv`` with the first index value indicating the reactor system and the second naming the index of the species the sensitivity analysis is conducted for.
-The sensitivityThreshold is set to some value so that only sensitivities for normalized dlnC/dlnk > sensitivityThreshold are saved to this file.
+The normalized concentration sensitivities with respect to the reaction rate coefficients dln(C_i)/dln(k_j) are saved to a csv file with the file name ``sensitivity_1_SPC_1.csv`` with the first index value indicating the reactor system and the second naming the index of the species the sensitivity analysis is conducted for.
+Sensitivities to thermo of individual species is also saved as semi normalized sensitivities dln(C_i)/d(G_j) where the units are given in 1/(kcal mol-1).
+The sensitivityThreshold is set to some value so that only sensitivities for dln(C_i)/dln(k_j) > sensitivityThreshold  or dlnC_i/d(G_j) > sensitivityThreshold are saved to this file.

 Note that in the RMG job, after the model has been generated to completion, sensitivity analysis will be conducted in one final simulation (sensitivity is not performed in intermediate iterations of the job).